spaceml-org/Curator-Unlabeled-Image-Search-Guide/README.md

   * [CLI guide](https://github.com/spaceml-org/Curator-the-guide/blob/main/Single_Usage_Guide/GIBS_Downloader.md)

 ### 2. [Self-Supervised Learner (SSL)](https://github.com/spaceml-org/Self-Supervised-Learner)
 Self-supervised learning program for training a machine learning model with fewer labeled data.
-You can train an encoder with unlabeled data and train a classifier with less amount of labeled data compared to supervised learning.
+You can train an encoder with unlabeled data and train a classifier with less labeled data compared to supervised learning.
   * [Colab guide](https://github.com/spaceml-org/Self-Supervised-Learner/blob/simsiam/tutorials/PythonColabTutorial_Merced.ipynb)

 ### 3. [Image Similarity Search](https://github.com/spaceml-org/Image-Similarity-Search)
 Reverse image search app.
 Once you have a dataset and a model trained on the dataset, Image Similarity Search can calculate similarities between images in the dataset and show you similar images within the dataset to an image you pick.
-This can be used for a sanity check to make sure if your model is trained well.
+This can be used for a sanity check to make sure your model is trained well.
   * [Guide](https://github.com/spaceml-org/Curator-Unlabeled-Image-Search-Guide/blob/main/Single_Usage_Guide/Image_Similarity_Search.md)

 ### 4. [Index & Search (GCP)](https://github.com/spaceml-org/Scalable-Similarity-Search-with-GCP)
 ‘Image Similarity Search’ app works well with up to 3 million images.
 If you have a bigger dataset than that, Index & Search (GCP) is recommended for similarity search.
-It uses Google Cloud Platform which allows you to have bigger storage.
+It uses Google Cloud Platform which allows for larger storage.
   * [Guide] - Coming soon

 ### 5. [Swipe Labeler](https://github.com/spaceml-org/Swipe-Labeler)